-Once he was considered as one the Germany’s hottest racing prospects.
-Later he was considered as an overrated driver but Nico Rosberg in 2016 finally confirmed that he is the world class driver.
+Once he was considered as one of Germany’s hottest racing prospects.
+Later he was considered an overrated driver but Nico Rosberg in 2016 finally confirmed that he is the world-class driver.
+He won the Formula 1 championship title, doing what his father Keke Rosberg did in 1982.

 The son of a famous father

-Nico Rosberg was the first GP2 Series champion
+Nico Rosberg was the inaugural GP2 Series champion

 In 2005, in the newly formed GP2 Series, Nico Rosberg became the driver of ART Grand Prix, one of the top French sides, and surprised many with excellent driving.
 He won five races and had other seven podium finishes, what was enough to be crowned as the series champion, beating the likes of Heikki Kovalainen, Jose Maria Lopez, Scott Speed, etc.